<big>Glossary of Painting Terms</big>(As of July 2003)

 Properties of the coating.

-Orange peel occurs due to the drying of spray mist during the base coat application (can
+The orange peel effect occurs due to drying spray mist during the base coat application (can

-Excessive injection pressure, a nozzle that is too small, and also applies to water-based slags.
+High injection pressure, a nozzle that is too small, and the use of water-based slags can all cause problems.

 Low humidity